brainworxx/kreXX-TYPO3-Extension/Documentation/Features/Index.rst

 	krexx($this);

 A lot more stuff can be reached from inside a class, and kreXX will analyse these properties and methods.
+The scope analysis can be considered as the autoconfig mode.
+It will automatically overwrite the settings for protected and private properties/methods.
+It will not remove analysis results, only add everything that can be reached by normal means.

 Getter analysis
 ***************